stefan-m-lenz/HttpQueueServer/README.md

 # HttpQueueServer

-The functionality and purpose of this Java web server can be seen in the following diagram:
+The functionality and purpose of this Java web server application can be seen in the following diagram:

 ![](overview.png)